 These charges are not subject to VAT.

-If you re-name your property, you will need to change the address on the Title Deeds.
-This can only be done by the owner, either via a solicitor or by using a form to ‘change the register’ available on the Land Registry website.
+If you re-name your property, you will need to change the address on the registered Title Deed.
+This can only be done by the owner, either via a solicitor of by using a form to ‘change the register’ available on the Land Registry website.
 If you fail to do this, you may experience problems when you want to sell or re-mortgage the property.

 We are not responsible for issuing or altering postcodes.
 This is the responsibility of Royal Mail.
 If you have a postcode enquiry, please contact Royal Mail.